brunoV/throttler/README.md

 Uses the [token bucket algorithm][1] to control both the overall rate as well as the burst rate.

+Some of its key features:

+* Control both average rate and burstiness.
+* Accurate over a large range of rates.
+* Lightweight.
+Based on core.async, does not rely on Thread/sleep so each throttler does not occupy a full thread.
+Have as many as you want.
+* Throttle a single function/channel or a group under the same rate using statistical multiplexing.

 ## Get it

 ### Leiningen